Bibliography: Set Theory with a Universal Set

 Introduction

 This is a comprehensive bibliography of the primary literature on axiomatic set theories which have a universal set.
 It is maintained by Thomas Forster and Randall Holmes.
 Thanks are due to Paul West, who did the first round of virtual typesetting.
+It is a lineal descendent of the bibliography in Forster's thesis, which was the first attempt at a comprehensive NF bibliography.
+Its primary focus remains NF and the other Quine systems.

 It aims to be comprehensive and fault-tolerant.
 It is fault-tolerant because it is intended as an aid to scholarship: an article on set theory with a universal set that a researcher might expect to find here should be here.
 Erroneous and useless articles are not debarred; they are part of history too.
 Even a connection with a universal set is not an absolute requirement.
-Amicable relations between the NFistes and the people who study antifoundation axioms—specifically the anti-foundation axiom of Forti-and-Honsell (popularly misattributed to Aczel because of his excellent monograph below ) has resulted in quite a lot of antifoundation stuff finding its way here, and for sentimental reason we have not expunged it.
-It's all good stuff, it's just that it has nothing to do with NF.
+Amicable relations between the NFistes and the people who study antifoundation axioms—specifically the anti-foundation axiom of Forti-and-Honsell (popularly misattributed to Aczel because of his excellent monograph below ) go back a long way and have resulted in quite a lot of antifoundation stuff finding its way here, and for sentimental reasons we have not expunged it.
+It's all good stuff, and the fact that it has nothing to do with NF is not a compelling reason for leaving it out.
+(There is also the consideration that scholars interested in antifoundation axioms but not attuned to the difference between antifoundation axioms and existence of a universal set will come looking for quarry here, and we do not wish to disappoint them.
+This is an aid to scholarship after all).

 At present the field of Set Theory with a Universal Set includes two main areas of study: